Lenvik Municipality

-Lenvik (Leaŋgáviika) is a former municipality that was located in the old Troms county, Norway.
+Lenvik (Leaŋgáviika) is a former municipality in Troms county, Norway.
 The municipality existed from 1838 until its dissolution in 2020.
-The municipality was partly situated on the mainland and partly on the island of Senja in what is now Senja Municipality in Troms og Finnmark county.
+The municipality was partly situated on the mainland and partly on the island of Senja in what is now Senja Municipality.
 The administrative centre was the town of Finnsnes, where the Gisund Bridge connects Senja to the mainland on Norwegian County Road 86.
 Other villages in the municipality included Aglapsvik, Gibostad, Botnhamn, Fjordgård, Finnfjordbotn, Husøy, Langnes, Laukhella, Silsand, and Rossfjordstraumen.
-The lake Lysvatnet was located in the municipality on Senja island, west of Gibostad.

-At the time of its dissolution as a municipality on 1 January 2020, the 893 km2 municipality was the 126th largest by area out of the 422 municipalities in Norway.
-Lenvik was also the 101st most populous municipality in Norway with a population of 11,644.
-The municipality's population density was 13.1 PD/km2 and its population has increased by 4.3% over the previous decade.
+Prior to its dissolution in 2020, the 893 km2 municipality was the 126th largest by area out of the 422 municipalities in Norway.
+Lenvik Municipality was also the 101st most populous municipality in Norway with a population of 11,679.
+The municipality's population density was 13.1 PD/km2 and its population has increased by 4.2% over the previous decade.

 General information

-The large municipality of Lenvik was established on 1 January 1838 (see formannskapsdistrikt).
-In 1848, most of the mainland parts of Lenvik (population: 2,616) was separated to form the new Målselv Municipality, leaving Lenvik with 3,029 residents.
-Then in 1855, the northern part of Lenvik (population: 811) was separated to form the new municipality of Hillesøy.
+The parish of Lenvik was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+In 1848, most of the mainland parts of Lenvik (population: 2,616) were separated to form the new Målselv Municipality, leaving Lenvik with 3,029 residents.
+Then in 1855, the northern part of Lenvik (population: 811) was separated to form the new Hillesøy Municipality.
 This left Lenvik with 2,757 inhabitants.
-On 1 January 1871, a small part of Lenvik (population: 70) was transferred to the neighboring municipality of Malangen.
+On 1 January 1871, a small part of Lenvik (population: 70) was transferred to the neighboring Malangen Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, many several neighboring areas were merged into Lenvik:
+On 1 January 1964, the following areas were merged into Lenvik: